michaelpatrickpurcell/castle-of-magic/README.md

 # Castle of Magic: The Card Game
-A modern successor to a classic board game of magic and intrigue.
+A modern reimagining of a classic board game of magic and intrigue.

 Castle of Magic: The Card Game is a game for 4-6 players and can be played in 30-60 minutes.
 It is intended for players who are at least twelve years old.